Canyons of Escalante Adventure

-During the last several years southern part of Utah turns to a real tourist Mecca.
-You can see there a lot of roads improvements, new paved viewpoints, hotels and restaurants.
-Due to enormous tourist traffic you can't be alone in solitude at the most iconic Southwest places, like it was even 4-5 years ago.
+In the past few years the southern part of Utah turns into a real tourist Mecca.
+With that comes a lot of improvements, such as better roads, paved viewpoints, hotels, and restaurants.
+Due to the increase in tourist traffic you can't experience solitude at the most iconic Southwestern places, like you could’ve even 4-5 years ago.

-In this workshop you will get a chance to see absolutely different Utah.
-I will show you that mountain desert the way how it was thousands years ago - untouchable by humans, where all creations were done our Mother-Nature by wind, rains and ice.
+In this workshop you will get a chance to see Utah in an absolutely different light.
+I will show you that mountain desert the way it was thousands of years ago - untouched by humans, where all creations was done by Mother Nature.
+Sculpted by wind, rain, and ice.

-We will hike to the very remote and hard to reach canyons and will enjoy the view and the beauty of that places.
-We will camp overnight and billions of stars will stay over our heads.
+We will hike to the very remote and hard to reach canyons and will enjoy the view and beauty of the locations.
+We will camp overnight and billions of stars will hover above us.

-All our physical efforts would be worth of unforgettable experience, emotions and, of cause, unique pictures of those places and wonders that less than 0.0001% of tourists can see in their own eyes.
+All of our physical efforts will be worth the unforgettable experience, emotions, and of course, unique pictures of those places and wonders that less than 0.0001% of tourists can see with their own eyes.

 This workshop is designed to master your photography skills and also to boost your creative process.
 This entire workshop is hands on and I will be with you every step of the way covering composition, camera settings, chasing the light, night time photography, focus stacking, panorama shooting and much more.

 Workshops highlights: The whole time we will drive in our 4 wheel drive truck or SUV on rough roads and will enjoy the scenery that not too many people can see at all.
 We will stay 3 nights in the wilderness far away from other people, cities, paved roads and can enjoy nature's beauty and the Milky Way over our heads.
-Another 2 nights we will spend in hotels.
+The other 2 nights will be spent in hotels.
 Canyons of Escalante are a unique photo-destination where you have to have your camera ready 24/7.
 You will be guided by yours truly and my team.

 Physical Difficulty: Moderate to strength.
-This Workshop Involves everyday hikes with backpack or without it over rugged terrain and featuring anywhere up to 500 - 800 ft of elevation gain.
+This workshop involves daily hikes with or without a backpack over rugged terrain and featuring anywhere up to 500 - 800 ft of elevation gain.

 Fitness Level: Like any outdoor nature photography workshop, a reasonable degree of fitness is ideal.
 We will be engaging in moderate - strenuous physical activity.
-Be prepare hike up to 10 miles a day with all your photo gear and camping supply (tent, sleeping bag, sleeping pad, food and 1 - 1.5 gallons of water.
+Be prepared to hike up to 10 miles a day with all your photo gear and camping supplies (tent, sleeping bag, sleeping pad, food and 1 - 1.5 gallons of water.

 Transportation: Transportation on 4x4 truck or SUV is included in the tuition.

-The closest major airports are Las Vegas, NV or Salt Lake City, UT, where you can rent a car to get to Escalante, UT.
-You can leave that car in a hotel in Escalante while we will be in a wilderness.
+The closest major airports are Las Vegas, NV or Salt Lake City, UT.
+This is where you can rent a car to get to Escalante, UT.
+You can leave that car at a hotel in Escalante while we will be in the wilderness.
 When possible we prefer that participants carpool with each other to help limit our impact and get to know each other.